Close

 Individual cremation is the more expensive option but it does mean your dog will be cremated individually and you'd be able to keep its ashes.
 Individual cremation usually starts at around £100.

-The size of your dog.
+The size of your pet.
 For most crematoria the price goes up with the size of a dog.
 For example, one crematorium that we looked at offered an individual cremation for small dogs (less than 15kg) for £165.
 But for extra large dogs the price went up to £276.

 The postcode of the crematoria.
 Cremation is likely to be more expensive in big cities like London.